 There have been important advances in study of torture in the last decade and this course provides a unique opportunity for law professionals who feel the need for a more scientific understanding of torture in their professional practice.
 Although the focus of the course is on torture, the basic issues covered apply to all forms of trauma.
 As such, it is also likely to be of interest to law professionals dealing with survivors of other kinds of trauma.

 The course is taught by Professor Metin Basoglu, who is widely recognized as a prominent world authority on psychological effects of torture and their treatment.
 He has made significant contributions to the post-9/11 debate on what constitutes torture with his scientific research on definitional issues, which is widely cited in the field of human rights.
-His research findings are also receiving increasing attention in court trials involving tortured detainees, particularly in the U.S. Currently, he has completed an edited book – Torture and Its Definition in International Law: An Interdisciplinary Approach – (to be published in August 2017 by Oxford University Press New York) with contributions from prominent mental health, human rights, and international law scholars.
+His research findings are also receiving increasing attention in court trials involving tortured detainees, particularly in the U.S. Currently, he has completed an edited book – Torture and Its Definition in International Law: An Interdisciplinary Approach – (published in the U.S. in August 2017 by Oxford University Press New York) with contributions from prominent mental health, human rights, and international law scholars.
 This book brings together current behavioral science and international law perspectives of definition of torture.
 This course is based in part on the contents of his own contributions to the book.

 Although Professor Basoglu provides consultancy with regard to individual cases of alleged torture, such consultancy is most useful when a law professional has gained an adequate understanding of the important issues.
 Therefore, with its extensive coverage of these issues, this course is highly recommended for law professionals who might be considering seeking consultancy from him.

 Flexible.
 The course can be opened at any time during the year convenient to all participants.
 As fees vary according to the number of potential applicants at any particular time, please contact Professor Metin Basoglu (firstname.lastname@example.org) for information on this issue.